eyes check window command

 You can enter this command in the Selenium IDE command field, as follows:

 The command takes one parameter, a tag.
 The tag defines a name for the checkpoint in the Eyes Test Manager.
 The name may be any string and serves to identify the step to the user in the Test Manager.
 You may change the tag value without impacting testing in any way since Eyes does not use the tag to identify the baseline step that corresponds to the checkpoint - Eyes matches steps based on their content and position in the sequences of images of the test.
-See How Eyes compares checkpoints and baseline images for details.
+For details, see How Eyes compares checkpoints and baseline images.
 If you don't provide a tag, then the current URI is used as the tag.

 You can also add the command interactively during recording using the SIDE Eyes icon at the top of the browser during a test recording.
 In this case, you need to add the tag in the script editor after the end of the recording.